Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 What is needed on top of all existing protocols is a layer that faces the end user and that finishes the job bitcoin started respecting its core principles of openness, decentralization and privacy.
 Using crypto networks for transporting value or as a registry for digital assets and the Fermat Network for transporting the required meta-data at a network client level, allows financial apps to run any user-level interconnected-functionality without ever going through a trusted third party.

 By choosing a plug-in architecture for the Framework we make it possible for any developer to add their own reusable components.
-We define micro-use-licensing-scheme as the mechanism for plug-in developers to monetize their work.
+We define the micro-use-licensing-scheme as the mechanism for plug-in developers to monetize their work.
 The Framework itself enforces these micro-use-licenses and guarantees developers a revenue stream.

 OS dependent GUI components are built on top of the multi-layered plug-in structure to face the end user as wallets or financial applications in general.
 Apps and wallets with similar functionality are wrapped into what we call _platforms_, each one introducing new plug-ins, to the ever increasing functionality of the whole system.